Fourqua/Roblox-Development-Toolkit/ChatTags/README.md

 ## Notes

-- Since this runs client-side, the `ROLES` table is visible to exploiters — tags are visual only and should not be used for permission checks.
-Do permission logic server-side separately
+- This runs on the client, meaning the `ROLES` table is visible to hackers.
+Tags are visual only and should not be used for permission checks.
+Permission logic should be done seperatly and securly.
-- A player can only have one tag — Owner is checked first, then Admin, then Mod
+- A player can only have one tag .
+Owner gets first priority, then Admin, then Mod (then any other rank you add)